 This post may include links to valuable affiliate products.
 Please see my privacy page for more.
 Thanks

 The Power of Connections

 According to LinkedIn, they’re the “largest professional network with more than 610 million users in more than 200 countries and territories worldwide.”
 With that many users, it can be difficult to bring attention to your brand.
-So it’s super important to maximize your profile for maximum exposure.

 When people search for you or your brand, they typically go to Google.
 If you have a LinkedIn profile, it will usually show up in the first three positions of the search results, and that’s where people will go to learn more about you.